Rotator cuff tear

 Partial tears are extending to either bursal or articular surface, and sometimes intrasubstance.
 Retraction of tendinous fibers from the distal insertion into the greater tuberosity may also be considered partial tear.

 Complete tears extend from articular to bursal surface, most commonly in supraspinatus tendon.
 Presence of tendon defect filled with fluid is most direct sign of rotator cuff tear.
 Tendon retraction may also be present.
 Indirect signs on MRI are - subdeltoid bursal effusion, medial dislocation of biceps, fluid along biceps tendon, and diffuse loss of peribursal fat planes.
-Muscle atrophy is seen in chronic cases.
+Muscle atrophy and fatty replacement is seen in chronic cases and can be graded using the Goutallier's classification 6.
 Chronic tears have degenerative changes at acromioclavicular joint, acromioclavicular joint cysts, as well as intramuscular cysts.

 MR arthrography may enhance the detection of rotator cuff tears, especially complete tears.